The Best Golf Resorts, Courses & Destinations in Spain

 Golfers and families alike have long favoured the Mediterranean coastline, not least because the popular resorts are so accessible from all major European cities thanks to budget airlines offering low-cost flights, particularly when booked well in advance.

-Spain’s most popular and well-loved golf resorts are situated along the most popular coastline, with the Costa Del Sol being the jewel in the Mediterranean crown.
-The Malaga area is seen as the pride of the Spanish golf destinations, due to its huge choice of courses and premium golf resorts – all reasons why this gave rise to the area being twin-named as the ‘Costa Del Golf’.
-The region boasts more than 70 golf courses, including some of the most renowned in Europe, such as Valderrama Golf Club, Finca Cortesín and La Reserva Club de Sotogrande.
+Spain’s most popular and well-loved golf resorts are found along the iconic southern coastline, with the Costa del Sol widely considered the jewel of Mediterranean golf.
+The Málaga region is especially prized for its huge choice of courses and premium golf resorts — earning it the nickname “Costa del Golf”.
+The area boasts more than 70 golf courses, including some of the most renowned in Europe, such as Valderrama Golf Club, Finca Cortesín and La Reserva Club de Sotogrande.

 Frequently Asked Questions About Golf Holidays in Spain